Real World/Road Rules Challenge: The Inferno 3: Format

 The competition consists of a series of team and individual challenges (sometimes called "missions"), with an elimination challenge known as the "Inferno."
-At the end of each challenge, $10,000 is awarded to the winning team that will be banked into the team's bank account.
+At the end of each challenge, $10,000 is awarded to the winning team to be banked into the team's bank account.

 Odd-numbered challenges are designated as team challenges (for the exception of Episode 15), while even-numbered challenges are designated as individual challenges.
 At the end of team challenges, one player from each team is nominated by the opposing team for the Inferno, depending on gender.
 If a gender-designated player who was nominated for the Inferno out-performs his/her respective teammates on the individual challenges, that player is awarded a Life Shield, and is required to replace himself/herself with a teammate of the same gender in the Inferno.
 If a player who was not nominated for the Inferno in a team challenge wins a Life Shield in the ensuing individual challenge, that player has the option as to whether or not to replace himself/herself in the Inferno with a teammate of the same gender.
 Each Inferno alternates between male and female.

-The winning players from the Inferno will rejoin their respective teams and stay in the game for a chance at a share of $150,000, coupled with the accumulated money earned from the team and individual challenges, while the losing players will be eliminated from the game.
+The winning players from the Inferno rejoin their respective teams and stay in the game for a chance at a share of $150,000, coupled with the accumulated money earned from the team and individual challenges, while the losing players is eliminated from the game.